-For this Throwback Thursday, bear with us for a quick quote from Wikipedia:
+For this Plugboats Throwback Thursday about a venerable electric boat company, bear with us for a quick quote from Wikipedia:

 The Chicago World’s Fair was held in Chicago in 1893 to celebrate the 400th anniversary of Christopher Columbus’s arrival to the New World in 1492.
 The centerpiece of the Fair, the large water pool, represented the long voyage Columbus took to the New World.
 The Exposition was an influential social and cultural event and had a profound effect on architecture, sanitation, the arts, Chicago’s self-image, and American industrial optimism.

 And now to explain what in the world’s fair any of that has to do with electric boats, and also what it has to do with the 2018 Newport International Boat Show!

 Let’s begin with this passage from Kevin Desmond’s excellent and comprehensive book ‘Electric Boats and Ships: A History’ (you can buy it here from Amazon).

 “Launch and boat builders are requested to send bids for supplying fifty 34-foot boats to be propelled by power of any description, and to be able to carry thirty people, to Chief Burnham, Marine Division, Transportation Exhibits Department, World’s Fair, Chicago”